The Advice Visit: Opening the Door to Your Major Donor

 “If you want someone to give you advice, just ask for money.

 If you want money, then ask for advice.”

-This makes sense: asking prospective donors for their opinion and guidance always helps to create a closer relationship between the donor and your organization.
+Asking prospective donors for their opinion and guidance always helps to create a closer relationship between the donor and your organization.

 And we all know that good fundraising is all about INVOLVING the donor — not just ASKING for money.
-So, Advice Visits are part of a process to develop long term, sustainable relationships with your donors.
+So, Advice Visits are part of a process to develop long-term, sustainable relationships with your donors.

 Advice Visits also practice one of our favorite fundraising rules:

 “Treat donors like real people, not like pocketbooks.
 Ask them for MORE than just money.”

 Remember, you honor your donor by asking for more than money.
 Many of your major donors want to get to know you and your work.
 You’ve got to create the space for your donors to share their thoughts and ideas.

 This is a great strategy because you really DO want to hear what your donor is thinking.
 It’s the basis of a deeper relationship with your donor that will make the donor intrinsically happy because they are involved with a cause they care about.

 We all fret about “Donor Engagement.”
 Well, the essence of donor engagement is sitting in conversation with your donor, and sharing ideas.